 When did you decide to open your own art gallery Machado Muñoz and how it all started?

 We made the decision before coming back from Paris, where we had been working for a few years.
-We believed there is a way of understanding design searching a more direct relationship with art.
+We believed there is a way of understanding design searching for a more direct relationship with art.
 The gallery is a concept that exists in other countries but is not as developed here in Spain.

 Currently working as an interior designer and having your own art gallery, how do you balance your life as a couple with work and your child?
 Is there a secret?